John E. Joseph

 John Joseph is a litigation attorney in Holland & Knight's Philadelphia office, where he represents financial industry clients in all stages of litigation in state and federal court, as well as in consumer arbitrations.

 Mr. Joseph primarily works with lenders in consumer disputes, foreclosures, bankruptcies, commercial litigation, asset recovery and workouts with distressed companies.
-He has experience defending financial institutions in consumer financial services litigation arising under the Telephone Consumer Protection Act (TCPA), Fair Debt Collection Practices Act (FDCPA), Fair Credit Reporting Act (FCRA), Truth in Lending Act (TILA) and the Real Estate Settlement Procedures Act (RESPA).
+He has experience defending financial institutions in consumer financial services litigation arising under the Fair Debt Collection Practices Act (FDCPA), Fair Credit Reporting Act (FCRA), Truth in Lending Act (TILA), the Real Estate Settlement Procedures Act (RESPA) and Telephone Consumer Protection Act (TCPA).
 Mr. Joseph also has experience defending clients in litigation matters under state fair lending and deceptive trade practice laws, and common law claims.

-In addition, Mr. Joseph has extensive bankruptcy experience representing clients in U.S. Bankruptcy Courts spanning the Sixth and Seventh circuits.
+In addition, Mr. Joseph has extensive bankruptcy experience representing clients in U.S. Bankruptcy Courts throughout the country.
 Mr. Joseph previously managed the statewide bankruptcy department for a national foreclosure association firm where he was responsible for all departmental functions, including managing client reporting and compliance reports.
 He has represented many of the largest commercial and residential mortgage lenders in thousands of bankruptcies.

 - Represented a mortgage servicer in a high-volume, multistate portfolio defending consumer claims arising from default and foreclosure actions